cozees/cook/spec/language.md

 # Function

-Cook function is similar other language except it does not allow use to specify explicitly return type or argument type since Cook is pretty much a dynamic type where a variable can hold any type value.
+Cook function is similar other language except it does not required explicitly return type or argument type.

-For built-in function document visit [here](docs/functions/all.md)
+For built-in function document visit [here](docs/functions/all.md).
+Our built-in function is defined in the form of Command call there you can literally print out function description or documentation.

 ```cook
 // function lamda syntax